Siemens Combino: Siemens Combino Supra

-After serious initial teething problems, which involved door mechanism malfunctions that led to a recall of all Budapest Combino trams by Siemens, the trams were in regular service during 2006.
+After serious initial teething problems in Budapest, which involved problems with the door mechanism and led the trams being taken out of service, the Combino Supra trams there began regular service during 2006.
 After they had been repaired, Budapest's government decided that they would return them to Siemens.
 However, this did not happen because of contractual terms.
-The local public transport company began using them in 2007 and now they are working successfully again.
+The local public transport company began using them in 2007 and they eventually began working successfully again.